-“Patients might feel well between relapses, but in fact the disease is progressing and they might not recover from their next relapse.
+“Patients might feel well between relapses, but in fact the disease is progressing, and they might not recover from their next relapse.
 The disease is still progressing, although the patient doesn’t know it.
 The brain has a great ability to repair itself and find new pathways.
-But if you create a roadblock the brain can get around it some of the time, but not all of the time.”
+But if you create a roadblock, the brain can get around it some of the time, but not all of the time.”

 How to improve your doctor-patient relationship

-“The issue is that people want to be good patients and please the doctor, and may not bring up problems that need to be explored more directly.”
+“The issue is that people want to be good patients and please the doctor and may not bring up problems that need to be explored more directly.”

-“For instance a patient may be non-compliant because she has injection fatigue or skin issues from repeated injections, and switching to oral medications may be a good option,” Dr. Blitz adds.
+“For instance, a patient may be noncompliant because she has injection fatigue or skin issues from repeated injections and switching to oral medications may be a good option,” Dr. Blitz adds.

 “If you come to me with pain, I’ll ask you where it is on the pain scale.
 If it’s an 8, then the goal will be to get it to a 2.
-I’ll try a few medical approaches and tell you to call me back in two weeks.
-If it’s not better I’ll increase the dose or switch meds.”
+I’ll try a few medical approaches and tell you to call me back in 2 weeks.
+If it’s not better, I’ll increase the dose or switch meds.”

 Seek treatment for depression